 But be warned: as we’ll see, these campaigns require authenticity.
 Consumers can detect posers a long way off.
 In this post, we’ll explore several stellar examples of humanized campaigns, and we’ll provide you with three ways to get started today.

 Consumers Are Social By Nature

 We’re all sometimes guilty of thinking of consumers as discrete units of profit-generating potential.
 After all, without their patronage, our digital advertising efforts are for naught.
-However, it’s important to remember that consumers are living, breathing people and that they have robust social lives.
+However, it’s important to remember that consumers are living, breathing people and that they have healthy social lives.

-Nowhere is this more evident than in the explosion of social media platforms which began with Myspace and that continued through services such as Facebook, Snapchat, and Instagram.
+Nowhere is this more evident than in the explosion of social media platforms, which began with Myspace, and that continued through services such as Facebook, Snapchat, and Instagram.

 The Power of Instagram

 Instagram, in particular, allows us an opportunity to engage with consumers where they feel most relaxed and at ease.
-Indeed, the platform is a favorite of savvy businesses as it allows them to show a more human side through posts that highlight the talents and everyday activities of their employees.
+Indeed, the platform is a favorite of savvy businesses as it enables them to show a more human side through posts that highlight the talents and everyday activities of their employees.
 Consequently, the platform is well-suited to the sort of humanized ads we’ll be discussing in this post.